 Watch for these new faces

-Canada Steamship Lines took delivery of the Thunder Bay, Whitefish Bay and Baie Comeau in 2013, while Algoma Central Marine greeted the arrival of Algoma Equinox, with Algoma Harvester expected to enter service later in 2014.
+Canada Steamship Lines has taken delivery of the CSL Welland and CSL St-Laurent, while Algoma Central Marine greeted the arrival of Algoma Harvester and CWB Marquis, with CWB Strongfield expected to enter service later in 2015.

 Ships still on the sidelines

-Here are the vessels not expected to sail in 2014, along with their layup ports: American Valor and American Fortitude (Toledo), American Victory and John J. Boland (at Superior, Wis.), and Edward L. Ryerson (Superior).
+Here are the vessels not expected to sail in 2015, along with their layup ports: American Valor (Toledo, Ohio), American Victory (at Superior, Wis.), and Edward L. Ryerson (Superior).
 John Sherwin, its rebuild canceled in 2008 by the economy, is still laid up at DeTour, Mich.
-Adam E. Cornelius spent 2012 and 2013 laid up at Toledo and will probably remain there for 2014.
 Yankcanuck has been idle at Sault Ste.
 Marie, Ont., for several years and is for sale.
-The barge Sarah Spencer and her tug, Jane Ann IV, continue in layup at Detroit, while a similar combo, the barge McKee Sons and her tug, Invincible, remain idled at Erie, Pa.
+The barge Sarah Spencer and her tug, Jane Ann IV, continue in layup at Toledo, while the barge McKee Sons is idled at Muskegon, Mich.

 Fleets scrap more familiar ships

 Several vessels that have been familiar sights on the Great Lakes and St. Lawrence Seaway have been dismantled.
 Algoma Central Marine's Algoma Transfer and Algoma Progress have been or are being cut up at Port Colborne, Ont.
 Algoma Montrealais is expected to go for scrap in 2015.
 The former American Fortitude spent the winter at Oswego, N.Y. and is expected to be scrapped in 2015.